freedomofpress/securedrop-docs/docs/install.rst

    can add more later)
 -  the username of the system admin

-Optionally, you can configure :doc:`daily email notifications <journalist>` of submission activity for journalists.
+Optionally, you can configure
+:doc:`daily email notifications <journalist/journalist>` of
+submission activity for journalists.
 These help journalists avoid spending time checking the *Journalist Interface* when there are no submissions.
 For this you will need: